rolling-scopes-school/tasks/tasks/connections/README.md

 of `Default`.

 As a result application is supposed to use real backend and be deployed to any public host-provider to make your project reachable.
-Also, the source of your project should be pushed to school repository to allow any other student check it out.
+Also, the source of your project should be pushed to your private repository to allow any other student check it out.
+NB: make repository public right before the cross-check and submit link to the PR (from development branch to main) in the Cross-Check Submit in RSApp.
+Pull Request should follow guideline (including checkboxes in Score) [PR example](https://docs.rs.school/#/en/pull-request-review-process?id=pull-request-description-must-contain-the-following).

 > [!Warning]
 > In the root README.md file of your project a brief description should be defined what